 A standard generator simply maps every character to a subscript equivalent.
 While useful for creative text, this often ruins the readability of scientific formulas.
 Our "Pro" version introduces Smart Chemistry Mode.
 This advanced algorithm detects the context of your writing.
 For instance, in a formula like H2O, it knows to subscript the "2" while keeping the "H" and "O" as normal capital letters.
 This reflects the standard international conventions of IUPAC chemical nomenclature.

 Furthermore, we utilize the most comprehensive Unicode blocks available, including "Superscripts and Subscripts" and "Mathematical Alphanumeric Symbols."
 This ensures that your output is not a "font" (which can break or fail to load) but actual data that any computer, smartphone, or tablet can understand.
-According to Wikipedia, Unicode is the backbone of modern digital text, and our tool ensures you are using it to its full professional potential.
+Unicode is the backbone of modern digital text, and our tool ensures you are using it to its full professional potential.

 Key Features for Professionals